-Since 2016, the Team Publications leads production and the journal management of the three independent journals Historical Social Research (HSR), methods, data, analyses (mda) und Informationsdienst Soziale Indikatoren (ISI).
+Since 2016, the Team Publications leads production and the journal management of the three independent journals Historical Social Research (HSR), methods, data, analyses (mda) as well as the Informationsdienst Soziale Indikatoren (ISI) and its successor easy_social_sciences .
 In addition, we also organize and coordinate the GESIS-Schriftenreihe and GESIS Papers.

 The team Training organizes the scientific training program in social research methods for researchers from the social sciences and neighboring disciplines.
 Current topics are covered by compact workshops as well as longer, modular seminars.
-GESIS training formats include the GESIS Summer School in Survey Methodology, the GESIS Methods Seminar, the GESIS Spring Seminar and the GESIS Workshops.
+GESIS training formats include the GESIS Spring Seminar, the GESIS Summer School in Survey Methodology, the GESIS Fall Seminar in Computational Social Sciences , and the GESIS Workshops.

 The current training program can be found here.